lionisakis/OOP-Object-Oriented-Programming/project1/README.md

   The class Teacher represents a teacher with a name and a class.
 He has a constructor and a deconstructor for "creating" and "deleting" the teacher.
 The teacher has also the basic get functions for the Name, The class in which he belongs.
 The teacher has also a set function to set the teacher that has entered the Class.

   #### School:
   The class School represents a School complex.
 He has a constructor and a deconstructor for "creating" and "deleting" the school.
-In the constructor, the school complex classes is being constructed (yard, stairs, floors, corridors, classes).In the deconstructor, the school complex classes is also being deconstructed.
+In the constructor, the school complex classes is being constructed (yard, stairs, floors, corridors, classes).
+How many floors are being defined at the school.cpp file.In the deconstructor, the school complex classes is also being deconstructed.
 There are get functions so the programmer can get each schoolroom alone (for the yard, stairs, floors, corridors, classes).
 Also, there is a function in which a student enters the school (by seeing if the yard has room for a student or not.
 If there is room then the students enter the yard automatically).
 Finally, the school has the ability to print all of the school complex (prints the yard, stairs, floors, corridors, classes).

   #### Yard (schoolyard):
   The class Yard represents a schoolyard.
 It has a constructor and a deconstructor for "creating" and "deleting" the yard.
 The functions of this class are to: put a student into the yard (in the main I do not use this function but the schoolEnters function), remove a student from the yard, print the students that are in the yard, return if there is room in the yard.